 Avoiding Job Scams

+They may post fraudulent job ads, contact victims through email or social media, or by telephone.
 They'll probably promise you an overseas or offshore job, huge paychecks, and even a large cash advance.

 Never pay a fee to apply for a job.

 Rule number one.
 If you don't want to get ripped off, don't give them your money.